LvpingWang/Paper-notes/Readme.md

-## One non-geophysical paper per day
+## One non-geophysical paper a day

 Paper notes